 And to my elder: “I don’t know how you manage to look at a thing and know how it works, and how to fix it.
 It’s something your dad can do, and it amazes me the way you both have that gift.”

-When bread is fresh, it’s warm and sweet-smelling.
+When bread is fresh, it is warm and sweet-smelling.
 It sustains us.
 It comforts us.
 We slice it in order to share; we rip it into tiny pieces to scatter and feed the birds.
 In fairy tales, our trail of crumbs promises to lead the way to safety.

-I have regrets: days when rage and despair bubbled over, and words tumbled out that I wouldn’t have spoken with more sleep, or less fear.
-That is not an excuse.
-It is an admission of human failing.
-Of giving my children stale crusts.
+I have regrets: days when rage and despair have bubbled over, and words tumbled out that I wouldn’t have spoken with more sleep or less fear.
+This is not an excuse.
+It is an admission of human failing, of giving my children stale crusts.

-I prepare my armaments of war.
-But there is no battle cry of any sort.
-I revert to usual refrains: reminders for my sons to call their father on his birthday, or to inform him of certain events in their lives.
+I prepare my armaments of war although there is no battle cry of any sort that is audible to the average ear.
+I do this too many times for too many years and in so doing, I revert to my usual refrains: reminders for my sons to call their father on his birthday, to inform him of milestones in their daily lives, to offer the markings of love.

 Some of these they would remember.
 Some, they would forget.

-It is for them that I do this, not for him, though as I write these words I know that isn’t a whole truth.
+It is for them that I do this and not for him, though as I write these words I know that isn’t entirely truthful.
 Even rage allows for kindness, when kindness is a habit you do not wish to abandon.

-This is my job as I construct it daily: to scatter bread crumbs, understanding that my truth needn’t be their truth, and the one constant is that they feel loved.
-My words aren’t lies; I am the wizard behind the curtain, three witches at the cauldron.
-I choose panacea over poison.
+This is my job as I construct it daily: to scatter bread crumbs, to recognize movable truth, to provide the constant that my sons are loved.
+I am the wizard behind the curtain; I am three witches at the cauldron; I choose panacea over poison.

 How do you stay strong in a land of partial truth?

-Sometimes we dwell in a land of partial truth.
-It is the best that we can portray.
+Sometimes we dwell in a land of partial truth, and partial truth is the best that we can portray.